eProsima/Shapes-Demo-Docs/docs/examples/deadline.rst

       If the value of the subscriber Deadline Duration is lower than the value stated for the publisher the entities will not match.

-It can be seen now the normal behavior of the system, where the publisher is sending new samples and the subscriber is receiving them before the deadline expires.
+In the following figure, the normal behavior of the system can be seen, where the publisher is sending new samples and the subscriber is receiving them before the deadline expires.

 .. figure:: /01-figures/test9_1.png
    :alt: State 1